Keep On Dancing!

-"Keep on Dancing!" is a song by Swiss artist DJ BoBo from his debut album, Dance with Me (1993).
+"Keep On Dancing!" is a song by Swiss artist DJ BoBo from his debut album, Dance with Me (1993).
 It features vocals by Turkish-Swiss singer Emel Aykanat and was released in June 1993 via various labels as the follow-up to his successful 1992 hit single "Somebody Dance with Me".
 The song was both co-written and co-produced by DJ BoBo with Daniel Peyer, Gutze Gautschi and Mark Wyss.
 It was a number-one hit in Finland and charted in Europe, Australia and Israel.
-"Keep on Dancing!" earned a gold record in Germany.
+The accompanying music video was shot in Stockholm, Sweden.
+"Keep on Dancing!" earned a gold record in Germany with a sale of 250,000 singles.

 Chart performance

-"Keep on Dancing!" peaked at number one in Finland, as well as peaking at number two in Switzerland for three weeks, behind 4 Non Blondes' "What's Up".
+"Keep On Dancing!" peaked at number one in Finland, as well as peaking at number two in Switzerland for three weeks, behind 4 Non Blondes' "What's Up".
 The single stayed within the Swiss Schweizer Hitparade singles chart for 25 weeks.
 In Germany, it peaked at number five for two weeks, while in both Austria and Sweden, it peaked at number seven for one week.
 On the Eurochart Hot 100, the song reached number ten on 2 October 1993.
 It entered the chart at number 65 five weeks earlier, on 4 September, after charting in Germany and Switzerland.
 "Keep on Dancing!" was a top-10 hit also in the Netherlands and Norway, peaking at number nine in both countries.
-Outside Europe, it peaked at number 54 in Australia and number four in Israel.
+Outside Europe, it peaked at number 54 in Australia and number ten in Israel.